Best Monero Wallets for iOS and Android (2026)

 Most wallet comparison articles list features in a table and stop there.
 The real differences are architectural, and they affect your privacy.

 How does it connect to the network?
-Light wallet servers (LWS) scan the blockchain for you.
-Fast, but the server operator sees your view key and every transaction you receive.
+Light wallet servers (LWS) scan the blockchain for you, but the server operator sees your view key and every transaction you receive.
 Direct node connections keep your view key on your device.
-Slower, but private.
+Private by design.

 Is it still maintained?
 MyMonero shut down partly because LWS infrastructure is expensive to run.
 If your wallet's backend disappears, so does your access.